In their own words:

 It’s been, this deep privilege to be with the organization, the ASTS, for so long, and to have been a part in its formation and its propagation over the years.
 It’s been an amazing journey.

 J. Wesley Alexander, MD received his medical degree from the University of Texas Medical Branch in Galveston.
 Following medical school, he trained in general surgery at the University of Cincinnati College of Medicine where he developed a number of programs including those related to pediatric burn care, bariatric surgery, and organ transplantation.
-Dr. Alexander performed the first kidney and the first kidney/pancreas in Cincinnati in the late 1960’s.
+Dr. Alexander performed the first kidney and the first kidney/pancreas in Cincinnati in the late 1960s.
 A charter member, he served as the 15th President of the ASTS (1988-89), and during his presidency awards were expanded, training fellowships were better defined, and efforts to engage government agencies were successfully undertaken.
+Dr. Alexander passed away in July 2018; you can read a eulogy from one of his close friends here

 Wes Alexander: I’m Wes Alexander, and I really started into transplantation surgery when I was a youngster, six years old.
 I had a hernia operation, and my mother brought in a book and read about white blood cells.
 I kept that interest up all during residency, and when Dave Hume did his first kidney transplant, I was listening very carefully, and that stimulated the interest, along with the work that I had with Dr. Altamira, working on surgical infection.